Roland C. McConnell: Family

 McConnell was born on March 10, 1910, in Amherst, Nova Scotia, Canada.
 He was born to A.M.E.
 Reverend Thomas Benjamin McConnell of Kingstree, South Carolina and Helen Viola Halfkenny McConnell, who had met in Canada.

 In 1983, McConnell married Catherine A. Taylor, a school librarian and educator, with whom he co-authored articles for the Association for the Study of Afro-American Life and the Afro-American Historical and Genealogical Society.
 They also co-wrote "A History of Trinity Presbyterian Church Through the Years 1959 to 1989."

 Education

 McConnell attended Riverside School in Elkin, West Virginia, Garnet-Patterson Middle School in Washington, and graduated from Dunbar High School in 1927.
 At Dunbar, he was classmates with historian Sadie I. Daniels and Dr. Robert C. Weaver.

 In 1931, McConnell earned his Bachelor of Arts degree from Howard University, where he also achieved his Master's degree in 1933.
 Here, Charles Wesley introduced him to the founder of the Association for the Study of Negro Life and History (ASALH), Carter G. Woodson.

 In 1945, McConnell returned to his studies and received his Ph.D. from New York University under the instruction of Dr. Ralph Betts Flanders.
 He majored in history with a minor in sociology.

-He was married twice, first to Isabel McConnell and then to Catherine Taylor McConnell, who both passed away before him.
+He was married twice, first to Isabel McConnell and then to Catherine Taylor McConnell, who both died before him.
 McConnell died on May 2, 2007.
 He had no children.